 Node.js is a proven way to make the time-to-market cycle shorter.
 And there are technical reasons for that, which make it one of the crucial benefits of Node.js.

-- Node.js offers both client-side and server-side in JavaScript.
+2. Node.js offers both client-side and server-side in JavaScript.
 It means that applications written in Node.js require fewer files and less code as developers can reuse it for the frontend and backend parts of an application.
-As a result, your development team delivers faster results and you can cut down on personnel hours by hiring a team of full-stack developers — instead of separately bringing on a frontend and backend developer(s).
+As a result, Node.js developers deliver faster results and it’s possible to cut down on personnel hours by hiring a team of full-stack developers — instead of separately bringing on a frontend and backend developer(s).

 Although none of the points above are game changers, they accelerate the development time and allow you to quickly deliver a prototype, a test concept, or a final product.